GrishonNganga/Limelight/README.md

 # Limelight

-#### This platform is a community driven platform that seeks to recognize the works of other designers and web artisans.
+#### This platform is a community driven platform that seeks to recognize the works of one another.

 #### Contributors